Commission internationale permanente pour l'épreuve des armes à feu portatives: C.I.P. Decisions, Texts and Tables

 The C.I.P.
 Decisions are updated, modified and published every one or two years in the form of a Comprehensive Edition of Adopted C.I.P.
 Decisions, Texts and Tables in the form of CD-ROM containing Portable Document Format documents.
 Part of the Decisions, Texts and Tables are also available on-line on the C.I.P. website.

 Official C.I.P. decisions regarding pressure are specified in the unit bar.
 Though the bar is not a SI unit like the pascal, nor a cgs unit, it is accepted for use with the SI by the US National Institute of Standards and Technology.
 The bar is widely used in descriptions of pressure because it is only 1.01325% smaller than "standard" atmospheric pressure, and is legally recognized in countries of the European Union.

 Conversion between the units bar and the MPa is however easy since 10 bar = 1 MPa.

 If there are any contradictions between new decisions and preceding decisions adopted at Plenary Session meetings, the most recent decisions prevail.
 If there are any contradictions between English or German-language translations and the French original text, the latter prevails.

-The permanent office

-The C.I.P.'s Head Office is established in Brussels at the Royal Military Academy.